 School excursionSpecial Offer

-Aboriginal identity is a school excursion for Stage 3 (Years 5-6) students in Kosciuszko National Park which focuses on HSIE.
-Many images and icons associated with Australia come from the identity, culture and life of Aboriginal people - like the boomerang, didgeridoo, art, music and bush tucker.
+Aboriginal identity is a school excursion for Stage 3 (Years 5-6) History students in Kosciuszko National Park which focuses on Aboriginal Studies.
+Many icons associated with Australia come from the identity, culture and life of Aboriginal people - including boomerang, didgeridoo and bush tucker.

 Read more about Aboriginal identity

-Aboriginal people have been walking the earth for thousands of years and continue to have a strong connection to country.
+Aboriginal people have walked this earth for thousands of years and continue to have a strong connection and custodianship responsibilities for this country.
 Traditional practices, dreaming stories and spiritual beliefs play an important part in modern day life.

 For program outline, safety and practical information about this excursion, see info for teachers